stebuehler/opnrcd/README.md

 ## Bugs
 * Scatter
   * Color by Jahr has decimal rounding errors (worst if only one year is chosen, then color legend is messed up, too)
-* Radar
-  * Fields offered in the dropdowns do not depend on filter selection.
-Error is thrown when e.g. a Künstler is chosen that is not in the filtered scope.
-Possible solution: duplicate filtering of df as part of the "pre" callback.
 ## Updates for remote app in case new packages are used in the app:
 * requirements.txt: Either manually or type 'pipreqs .' in the project directory (may first need to install pipreqs via 'pip install pipreqs')
 * environment.yml: Manually